thegworld/gtx-browser/docs/gpu/gpu_testing_bot_details.md

 Isolates describe both the binary and data dependencies of an executable, and are the underpinning of how the Swarming system works.
 See the [LUCI] documentation for background on [Isolates] and [Swarming].
-Note that with the transition towards less Chromium-specific tools, you may see terms such as "CAS inputs" instead of "isolate".
+Note that with the transition towards less GTx Browser-specific tools, you may see terms such as "CAS inputs" instead of "isolate".
 These newer systems are functionally identical to the older ones from a user's perspective, so the terms can be safely interchanged.